Tutoring in Chemical and Biomolecular Engineering

 In recent years the department has offered tutoring for students who would like to improve their understanding of course material in an open, informal setting.
 The Shell Tutoring Program in Chemical and Biomolecular Engineering provides peer tutoring services for Chemical and Biomolecular Engineering core courses: ChBE 221, 321, 421, 422, and 424.
 Locations and times vary.

-Please click here for the Shell Tutoring Schedule.
+Please click here for the current Shell Tutoring Schedule.

 Shell is supporting the program for the 2016-2017 academic year.